arnaudin/arnaudin.github.io/_projects/brightidea.md

   - section_layout: text
     content: |
+      ## Impact

+      Brightidea is a profitable, growing, bootstrapped company with functioning products used by some of the best known companies in the world.
+Our engaging employee experience and professional-grade management tools make Brightidea the [#1 customer-rated idea management platform](https://www.g2.com/products/brightidea/reviews) for 3 years running (during my tenure).
+Brightidea has served over 2.5 million users worldwide, and more than $15 billion in customer-reported business impact has been logged on the platform (at time of writing).

       This is a small sampling of things I worked on at Brightidea related to core products and platform.
-Read more about [Programs](/projects/brightidea-programs/) and [Whiteboard](/projects/brightidea-whiteboard/)--two new product launches for which I served as Product Lead.
-Don't hesitate to [reach out](/contact/) to learn more or to discuss idea & innovation management!
+Read more about [Programs](/projects/brightidea-programs/) and [Whiteboard](/projects/brightidea-whiteboard/)–two new product launches for which I served as Product Lead.

 ---
 <!--